Skip to content

 Emphasis is placed on the groundwork and preparation necessary before entering the practices of Asana (postures), Bandhas (locks), Mudras (seals) and Pranayama (control of the vital wind).
 These tools are then used as means of getting the body prepared for the even more advanced stages of Pratyahara (non-distraction of the senses), Dharana (concentration) and Dhyana (meditation) in order to achieve Laya (absorption).

-Programs are offered in weekly course format or as workshops or intensives and are presented in a progressive manner to guide the student safely and intelligently.
+Programs are offered in weekly course format or as workshops, intensives or in retreat setting.

 Workshops explore a variety of yogic, ayurvedic and healing subjects.
-To view some workshops frequently offered click here.
+View some workshops here.

-Abhyasa Krama is our 3 year program for practitioners.
+Abhyasa Krama is our 3 year program for practitioners when the timing is right.

 Intro to Shadow Yoga